Can Low Battery Cause ABS Light To Come On

 When that happens, it can screw with things like your ABS system.
 After all, ABS sensors and computers need steady voltage to work properly.
 So, unstable voltage from a bad alternator can sometimes confuse the ABS system enough to trigger the ABS light.

-Read: Dodge Ram 2500 ABS Warning Light On: Reasons and Resetting Tips
+Read: Toyota 4Runner ABS Warning Light On: Reasons and Resetting Options

 As we said earlier, ABS and traction systems share the same sensors and components.
 So, a bad alternator can also cause the traction control light to come on.